JBRECLLC/bpgpt/prompts/^knowledge^.md

 - **Clarity and Precision**: The extracted data should present a clear and precise summary of the PDF's content, with an emphasis on the specified aspects.
 - **Structured Summary**: The JSON format allows for a well-organized representation, making it easy to understand and use the summarized information.
 - **Engagement with User**: Regular interaction with the user ensures that the review process aligns with their expectations and needs.

-By following these instructions, you will create a comprehensive and accurate representation of the PDF's content, adhering to high standards of clarity, factuality, and confidence in communication.
-This approach ensures that the final product is not only informative but also engaging and easy to comprehend.